JohnReeves/bcs-ciphers/interactivity.md

 # Ciphr-Solvr: Your cipher solver

-## 1. Making it work with JavaScript
+In this worksheet we will use JavaScript to make our stylish HTML form work.

+`JavaScript` is a programming language used to make HTML interactive and responsive, *and* to make things move.

-To change the plain text to cipher text we need to know how to:
+We will use JavaScript to change the plain text to cipher text by:
-* input and output text .
+* inputing and outputing text .
-* read text and change the letters .
+* reading text inputs and changing each letter .
-* join the HTML form to the JavaScript funcitons .
+* making the button call JavaScript functions .

-It will also be super-helpful to give feedback on the screen to let us know what is happending.
+The tasks in this worksheet need to go in the `style.css` file in repl.it or in the `CSS` box in jsfiddle:

-## 2. Input and Output Text
+## Task 1.
+Input and Output Text

 `JQuery` is included as a package in repl.it and a library in jsfiddle to help input and output text, and to link up the buttons.